KaterinaWalter/webdocs/docs/unit04/notes404.md

 ### Changing CSS Properties with JavaScript

-Imagine you want not only to update the text for your Soccer Practice days, but also to visually highlight them by changing their styling.
+Imagine you want not only to update the text for your Soccer Practice days, but also to visually highlight them by **changing the styling**.
 Perhaps you’d like to set a new background color, adjust the text color, add some padding, and even include a border to make the days stand out.

+By blending JavaScript instructions with **CSS properties**, you can create interactive, visually engaging webpages.
+This approach lets you adapt the look and feel of your content on the fly, just as you might annotate your calendar to better highlight important events.

 #### Step 1: Select the Elements Using CSS Selectors
 {:.no_toc}